fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs send_id %} Unique identifier of the send. {% enddocs %}

+{% docs send_limit %} Indicates limit of messages to send as part of a send definition within a predefined send window. {% enddocs %}

 {% docs send_status %} Defines status of an address. {% enddocs %}

+{% docs send_window_close %} Defines the end of a send window for a send definition. {% enddocs %}

+{% docs send_window_open %} Defines the beginning of a send window for a send definition. {% enddocs %}

 {% docs smtp_code %} Contains SMTP code related to a bounced email. {% enddocs %}